OfficeDev/office-js-docs-pr/word/word-add-ins-javascript-reference/body.md

 ```

 #### Additional information
 Read [Create better add-ins for Word with Office Open XML](https://msdn.microsoft.com/en-us/library/office/dn423225.aspx) for guidance on working with OOXML.
+The [Word-Add-in-DocumentAssembly][body.insertOoxml] sample shows how you can use this API to assemble a document.

 ### insertParagraph(paragraphText: string, insertLocation: InsertLocation)
 Inserts a paragraph at the specified location.
 The insertLocation value can be 'Start' or 'End'.